-1 (F) enables an individual to attain a secondary school diploma or its 2 3 recognized equivalent, and at least one recognized postsecondary credential; and 4 crodonaar, and 5 (G) helps an individual enter or advance within a specific occupation or 6 occupational cluster (29 USC §3102, Definitions).
-7 8 (4) Eligible participantAn individual who is over the age of compulsory school 9 attendance, as prescribed by Texas Education Code, §25.085, and as required by 10 the Agency, must: 11 (A) has Tayon maddents 12 13 (A) be a Texas resident; 14 (B) lack a high school diploma; 15 (b) lack a high school diploma, 16 (C) be authorized to work in the United States; and 17 (c) be dadion to work in the critical states, and 18 (D) be able to work immediately upon graduation from the program.
-19 20 (5) Employability skills certification programRefers to a certification in general 21 skills that are necessary for success in the labor market at all employment levels 22 and in all industry sectors.
+1 2 (F) enables an individual to attain a secondary school diploma or its 3 recognized equivalent, and at least one recognized postsecondary credential; and 4 credential, and 5 (G) helps an individual enter or advance within a specific occupation or 6 occupational cluster (29 USC §3102, Definitions).
+7 (4) 8 9 (4) Eligible participantAn individual who is over the age of compulsory school attendance, as prescribed by Texas Education Code, §25.085, and as required by 10 the Agency, must: 11 12 (A) be a Texas resident; 13 14 (B) lack a high school diploma; 15 16 (C) be authorized to work in the United States; and 17 \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ 18 (D) be able to work immediately upon graduation from the program.
+19 (= / 20 (5) Employability skills certification programRefers to a certification in general 21 ,=, skills that are necessary for success in the labor market at all employment levels 22 and in all industry sectors.
 Employability skills include problem-solving, 23 collaboration, organization, and adaptability.
-24 25 (6) Half creditThe standard award of credit given for a course that lasts one 26 semester, and which is based on the Carnegie Unit.
+24 25 (6) Half creditThe standard award of credit given for a course that lasts one 26 (0) semester, and which is based on the Carnegie Unit.
 When determining credits, 27 qualified providers should consider instructional time plus the amount of time 28 that the student would take to complete the coursework in a high school 29 semester or academic year.
 In traditional education models, a student typically 30 attends a class for 55 to 60 minutes a day for four or five days a week in 31 addition to studying independently.
-32 (5) 33 (7) High school diplomaA credential awarded by an entity, based on completion 34 of all state graduation requirements as outlined in Texas Education Code, 35 §28.025 and §39.023 and 19 TAC Chapter 74 (relating to Curriculum 36 Requirements) and Chapter 101 (relating to Assessment).
-37 (0) Industry reasonized and dential A state approved and dential varieties an 38 39 (8) Industry-recognized credentialA state-approved credential verifying an individual's qualifications and competence and is issued by a third party with 40 the relevant authority to issue such credentials (US Department of Labor, 2010).
-41 Industry-recognized credentials offered by qualified providers must align with 42 the Agency's mission to target high-growth, high-demand, and emerging 43 occupations that are crucial to the state and local workforce economies, and 44 must reflect the target occupations for the workforce areas in which services 45 will be provided.
-Qualified providers may also reference the list of industry- 55 pro riaca.
-Qualifica pro riacio maj ano reference ale instor madou y
+32 addition to studying independently.
+33 (7) High school diplomaA credential awarded by an entity, based on completion 34 (, / ,) of all state graduation requirements as outlined in Texas Education Code, 35 §28.025 and §39.023 and 19 TAC Chapter 74 (relating to Curriculum 36 Requirements) and Chapter 101 (relating to Assessment).
+37 requirements) and enapter 101 (relating to Assessment).
+38 (8) Industry-recognized credentialA state-approved credential verifying an 39 (0) individual's qualifications and competence and is issued by a third party with 40 the relevant authority to issue such credentials (US Department of Labor, 2010).
+41 • 42 Industry-recognized credentials offered by qualified providers must align with 42 43 the Agency's mission to target high-growth, high-demand, and emerging occupations that are crucial to the state and local workforce economies, and 44 must reflect the target occupations for the workforce areas in which services 45 will be provided.
+Qualified providers may also reference the list of industry- T. / - will be divided.
+Qualified dividels may also referre the use of middship-